MasterOfGibberish/Happy-Birthday-Game/README.md

 # Happy-Birthday-Game
 Game created to greet the person with his birthday.
-SQL commands are not fully finished, but always is good to have room there to improve.
+SQL commands are not fully finished, but it is good to have room to improve.